charliecalvert/CloudNotes/Assignments/React/ReactAddressMenu.md

 ## Create the Menu

-First, install some tools so we can use material-ui to display a menu.
+First, install some tools so we can use **material-ui** to display a menu.
 We also add **file-loader** to help us load a PNG file.

     npm install @material-ui/icons @material-ui/core file-loader

 Let's write code in a new file called **source/ElfHeader.js** to display the simple menu.
 Create the file and then put the boilerplate code from the [MaterialUiElfHeader gist](https://gist.github.com/charliecalvert/5cff61d7888cfd4097076835c5bc45c2) in it.
+Around line 55, change the title to include our app name and your last name:

+    GitExplorer => Simple Address LastName

 **NOTE**: _When trying to select code from a gist, it is often best to press the RAW button to get an unadorned view of the code._